intel-iot-devkit/how-to-code-samples/alarm-clock/cpp/README.md

 [http://www.wunderground.com/weather/api](http://www.wunderground.com/weather/api)

-You cannot retrieve weather conditions without obtaining a Weather Underground* API key first.
-You can still run the example, but without the weather data.
+You can still run the example, but without a Weather Underground* API key you cannot retrive weather data.

 Pass your Weather Underground* API key to the sample program by modifying the `WEATHER_API_KEY` key in the `config.json` file as follows:

 1. From the **Run** menu, select **Run Configurations**.<br> The **Run Configurations** dialog box is displayed.
 2. Under **C/C++ Remote Application**, click **alarm-clock**.<br> This displays the information for your application.
-3. In the **Commands to execute before application** field, add the environment variables so it looks like this, except using the API key that corresponds to your own setup:<br>
+3. In the **Commands to execute before application** field, add the following environment variables, except use the API key that corresponds to your own setup:<br>

         chmod 755 /tmp/alarm-clock; export API_KEY="YOURKEY"